hajilok/FractionAI/README.md

 ```
 npm install
 ```
-Input apiKey From 2chaptcha on api.txt
+Input apiKey From 2chaptcha or nopecha on config.js

+or if you want to use both, you can just put them all in

 ```
-nano api.txt
+nano config.js
 ```